winksaville/csgrs/readme.md

 - determine why square_2d_shrink.stl produces invalid output with to_stl_binary but not to_stl_ascii
 - determine why square_2d produces invalid output with to_stl_binary but not to_stl_ascii
 - 2d boolean ops
-  - functions: signed area, is_ccw, line/line intersection, intersection, union, difference
+  - functions: signed area, is_ccw, line/line intersection
   - tests / implementation with cavalier_contours
 - vector font for machining
   - https://github.com/kamalmostafa/hershey-fonts